Skip to Content

 Not all of the attributes are supported in every terminal, so you should experiment with them before committing your code.

-The tf enumeration declares text type faces that can be combined together.
+The tf enumeration declares text typefaces that can be combined.
 They are listed below.

 • bold — bold or increased intensity